-The official prerequisites are:
+The unofficial prerequisites are:

-- PPHA 30537 Data and Programming for Public Policy I Python Programming and - PPHA 30538 Data and Programming for Public Policy II Python Programming.
+- PPHA 30535/7 Data and Programming for Public Policy I and - PPHA 30536/8 Data and Programming for Public Policy II.

 This course is the third installment of the three-quarter core sequence of the Certificate in Data Analytics (https://harris.uchicago.edu/academics/design-your-path/certificates/certificate-data-analytics) at Harris.
-Students at Harris and from other parts of the University may enroll without having taken previous courses in the sequence (after students who have taken the prerequisites have had a chance to enroll).
+Students at Harris and from other parts of the University may enroll without having taken previous courses in the sequence after students who have taken the prerequisites have had a chance to enroll.
 However, it is necessary for MPP students to take the full sequence in order to meet the necessary requirements of the Certificate in Data Analytics.

 Considering the Course without the Prerequisites?
 For anyone who has not taken the prerequisites and is considering taking this course, first, thanks for your interest in my class!
-This course introduces machine learning techniques, then has students practice and apply them via Python coding-based labs, problem sets, and mini-projects.
-So while the class doesn't directly follow the prerequisites (which teach general coding skills in Python), you will be responsible for knowledge of the material covered in those classes.
-I allow students to waive the prerequisites if they have sufficient experience coding in Python and are aware that they may be at a bit of a disadvantage relative to the majority of the students in the class who have taken the prerequisites.
+This course introduces machine learning techniques, then has students practice and apply them via coding-based labs, problem sets, and miniprojects.
+Based on this overview, there are two things you should consider.
+First, all machine learning is based on statistics, so it is in your best interest to have completed the "Stats Core" (Statistics for Data Analysis I & II) before taking this class.
+Second, while the class doesn't directly follow the prerequisites (which teach general coding skills in Python/R), you will be responsible for knowledge of the material covered in those classes.
+It is in your best interest to take this class out of sequence only if you have sufficient experience coding in Python/R and are aware that they may be at a bit of a disadvantage relative to the majority of the students in the class who have taken the prerequisites.

-If you are considering taking the class out of sequence, I would recommend looking over the syllabi for the prerequisite classes and making sure that you're comfortable with the topics and techniques that are covered before making your decision on whether or not to enroll.
+If you are considering taking the class without having taken the prerequisites, I would recommend looking over the syllabi for those classes and making sure that you're comfortable with the topics and techniques that are covered before making your decision on whether or not to enroll.
 It may also be helpful to take a look at the textbook, which is available online (for free; see the "Materials" section of this syllabus for details on how to access it).